lucthienphong1120/github-trophies/README.md

 > Do you know a version of [Github Profile Trophy (ryo-ma)](https://github.com/ryo-ma/github-profile-trophy)

-So, this version will allows you to show all secret trophies instead of hidden it.
+So, this version will allow you to show all secret trophies instead of hiding them.
 [Rank Systems](#rank-systems)

-It alse reduce their difficulty so you can easily set a nicer profile!
+It also reduces their difficulty so you can easily set a nicer profile!
 [Change logs](#change-logs)

-Moreover, in this file some modifications and improvements are added!
+Moreover, in this file, some modifications and improvements are added!
 [Change logs](#change-logs)

 ## Quick start